 South Seas Development Company had docking facilities on the southwestern tip of the island.
 Its supply storage and fish cannery were commandeered by the Navy, and it became the Fourth Naval Dockyard.
 It was the main receiving area for the military.
 More warehouses and a refrigeration building, HQ, and a two story barracks were constructed.
 A thousand men worked here on ship repairs, mostly damage sustained to ships from American submarine attacks.
 The facility also had a 30 ton floating crane and 2,500 ton dry dock.
 Nearby was a sawmill, and small rail cars connected most of the buildings.

-The Truk Transportation department loaded and unloaded supplies from ships.
+The Truk Transportation department loaded and unloaded supplies from vessels in the anchorage.
 Since there were no docks for the larger ships, supplies needed to be ferried to the bigger ships.
-Truk's marine infrastructure was second rate, and was capable of properly servicing a modern Naval fleet.
 A derrick, carts, 40 trucks, barges, harbor craft, tugs and sampans were used for these purposes.

 Japanese Army 52nd Division "Oak"